alecarneiro1993/roshambo-frontend/README.md

   - `PlayerOptionsComponent` -> child component which shows the available options (ROCK, PAPER, SCISSOR) and limits the player depending on their type
 - `OutcomeComponent` -> which displays the winner of the game and a button to go back to the `HomeComponent`

-All the backend conversation happens inside `GameComponent` through a `GameService`.
+All the API conversation happens inside `GameComponent` through a `GameService`.

 ## Versions

 ```bash